rails/rails/guides/source/layouts_and_rendering.md

 This guide covers the basic layout features of Action Controller and Action View.
 By referring to this guide, you will be able to:

-* Use the various rendering methods built into Rails
+* Use the various rendering methods built into Rails.
-* Create layouts with multiple content sections
+* Create layouts with multiple content sections.
-* Use partials to DRY up your views
+* Use partials to DRY up your views.
-* Use nested layouts (sub-templates)
+* Use nested layouts (sub-templates).

 --------------------------------------------------------------------------------